makesites/intellect/readme.md

 # Intellect

-Allowing a computer to understand and interpret a request and respond accordingly.
+A framework to allow a computer to understand and interpret a request and respond accordingly.
+With an open-ended custom ruleset and a middleware plugin architecture, a developer can build their own custom flavor of intelligence, effectively enabling the construction of a diverse range of artificial intelligence.

 ## Install